ochrons/scalajs-spa-tutorial/doc/README.md

 Tutorial for creating a simple (but potentially complex!)
 Single Page Application with [Scala.js](http://www.scala-js.org/) and
 [Play](https://www.playframework.com/).

+**NOTE!
+Documentation is not exactly up-to-date with the latest source code.**

 ## Purpose

 This project demonstrates typical design patterns and practices for developing SPAs with Scala.js with special focus on building a complete application.